Farrell kicks England to classic 30-24 win over Fiji

 It was a rare attack, though, for a team seeking a first semi-final and more England pressure earned penalty opportunities that Farrell gobbled up to build a 21-10 lead halftime lead which they stretched to 14 points after 55 minutes.

-Fiji kept probing, however, and in typical style, scored tries through Peni Ravai and Simione Kuruvoli after superb Semi Radradra offloads and with Vilimoni Botitu converting both it was 24-24 with 10 minutes left.
+Fiji kept probing, however, and in typical style, scored tries through Peni Ravai and Vilimoni Botitu after superb Semi Radradra offloads and with Simione Kuruvoli converting both it was 24-24 with 10 minutes left.

 A surging Earl run set up Farrell for a drop goal to regain the lead and the number eight did it again, gobbling up 40 metres to earn a penalty which Farrell knocked over with three minutes to go.